llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 void @llvm.dbg.def(metadata, metadata)
 ```

-The first argument to `llvm.dbg.def` is required to be a `DILifetime`, and is
+The first argument to `llvm.dbg.def` is required to be a `DILifetime` and is the
-the beginning of the bounded lifetime being defined.
+beginning of the bounded lifetime being defined.

-The second argument to `llvm.dbg.def` is required to be a value-as-metadata, and
+The second argument to `llvm.dbg.def` is required to be a value-as-metadata and
 defines the LLVM entity acting as the referrer of the bounded lifetime segment
 specified by the first argument.
 A value of `undef` is allowed and specifies the
 undefined location description.